 If applicable, verify that new or and unique processes for metal removal such as electrical discharge machining or chemical milling are evaluated and qualified before using them in production.

-It is emphasized that poor machining practices can have a significant effect on performance and life expectancy of parts and components. machining such as the use of excessive feed rates or improper or dull tooling for example can significantly degrade surface integrity and cause accelerated fatigue failure or stress corrosion attack.
+It is emphasized that poor machining practices can have a significant effect on performance and life expectancy of parts and components.
+Improper machining techniques, such as the use of excessive feed rates or improper or dull tooling for example can significantly degrade surface integrity and cause accelerated fatigue failure or stress corrosion attack.

 Verify that use of cutting fluids is controlled and that precautions are taken to minimize contamination of austenitic stainless steels and high nickel alloys with halogen or sulfur-containing oils.